siqirua/tp/docs/UserGuide.md

 Valid student numbers start and end with an upper-case alphabet, and have 7 numeric symbols in between.

 Format: `addStu s/STUDENT_NO n/NAME e/EMAIL [g/TUTORIAL_GRP] [t/tags…]`

+* it is allowed to omit the tutorial group.
+In this case, the student's tutorial group will be T00 by default.

 Examples:
 * `addStu s/A1234567Y n/Andy Ong g/T03 e/andy_ong@u.nus.edu` Adds a student with student number A1234567Y, name Andy Ong, with email andy_ong@u.nus.edu belonging to tutorial group T03 to the database.